aaronland/go-geotagged-show/README.md

 * Titles, dates or anything that might be considered a "label" for geotagged images are not supported.
 They will be but I haven't worked out the best way to do that yet.

 * Although the command-line `show` tool is designed to serve folders on the local filesystem the actual code operates on [Go language io/fs.FS instances](https://benjamincongdon.me/blog/2021/01/21/A-Tour-of-Go-116s-iofs-package/) which means that, technically, it can serve geotagged photos from anything that implements the `fs.FS` interface.
 That might include an S3 bucket or, photos hosted on a third-party service [like Flickr](https://github.com/aaronland/go-flickr-api/tree/main/fs).
+These details are still being worked out in this package's [GeotaggedFS](geotagged_fs.go) interface.

 * The user interface could do with a simple (no frameworks) carousel for showing all the images without needing to click on their markers.
 Pull requests are welcome for this.